richie-omondi/richie-omondi/README.md

 - 👫 I'm looking to collaborate on Full-Stack Software projects

-- ❓ Ask me about anything related to Full-Stack Development, Data Analysis, Data Science and Blockchain Development
+- ❓ Ask me about anything related to Full-Stack Development

 - 👀 I'm looking forward to learning Mobile Development